rzhang0716/Data-Science/Machine_Learning/README.md

 Most machine learning algorithms work best when the number of samples in each class is about equal as most algorithms are designed to maximize accuracy and reduce errors (loss functions).
 Class imbalance appears in many domains: fraud detection, spam filtering, disease screening, SaaS subscription churn, and advertising click-throughs.

-### Threshold-Moving for Imbalanced Classification
+### I. Threshold-Moving for Imbalanced Classification
 1. Converting Probabilities to Class Labels
 The problem is that the default threshold may not represent an optimal interpretation of the predicted probabilities.
 (1) The predicted probabilities are not calibrated.